klose777/deki/README.md

 ********
 ```

-And if json and no-captioning are specified the output will look something like this:
+nnd if --json and --no-captioning are specified the output will look something like this:
 ```json
 {
   "image": {